K-factor for incompressible liquid

-One of the most typical questions asked by process or hydraulic engineers is what is the value of hydraulic resistance (K-factor) of piping component (fitting, valve etc) and how to calculate it for different types of flow?
-This is one of the most fundamental questions we deal with in PASS/HYDROSYSTEM, and I will be happy to share some knowledge and experience about it.
+One of the most typical questions asked by process or hydraulic engineers is what is the value of hydraulic resistance (K-factor) of piping component (fitting, valve, etc) and how to calculate it for different types of flow?
+This is one of the most fundamental questions we deal with in PASS/HYDRO SYSTEM, and I will be happy to share some knowledge and experience with it.
 And let’s start from the most simple aspect – K-factor for incompressible liquid.

 The most often referenced document for minor pressure losses in the piping is Crane Technical Paper 410 (or simply Crane TP-410).
 Here you can buy the latest version:

 However, it is not the best or most comprehensive source of data on K-Factors!
 Another much more advanced and respectable world standard is the famous “Handbook of Hydraulic Resistance” by Russian Professor I.E. Idelchik.
 This book became a reference book for generations of piping hydraulic engineers.
 Please read what Trey Walters, the President of AFT, writes about Professor Idelchik and his book, in his blog: “How a Russian Hydraulics Handbook Gained the Respect of the American Nuclear Industry”.

 The latest 4th English edition is available here:

 Another worldwide acknowledged and must-have book is “Internal Flow Systems” by famous BHRA researcher D.S.
 Miller.

 This book exists in different editions.
 We use the 2nd edition (from BHR Group), and it is still possible to buy it via Amazon or other online book stores.
 The latest 3rd edition is mentioned here https://www.mentor.com/products/mechanical/flomaster/don-miller/internal-flow-systems , but we failed to order it (for reasons unclear for us).